RickBarretto/states.art/readme.md

 This package was highly inspired by [*Harrington Joseph*][harrington-twitter]'s [^harph] talk ["*When Booleans Are Not Enough...
 State Machines?*"][next-day-video] [^talk].
 By consequence, this is inspired by the [pytransitions][pytransitions] package.

+> [!TIP]
+> If you want to know why you need a FSM, I recommend you to watch his talk first.

 ## Trying *:states*

 Defining a finite state-machine is simple like that: